M-Davies/eye-of-horus/README.md

     - Open a separate terminal window.
 Execute `npm run start` and wait for the message `Compiled successfully!`.
 Finally, navigate to `http://localhost:3000/` in Chrome to view the frontend of the website.

 7. After you have finished development or investigation, please ensure to run `python src/scripts/gesture/gesture_recog.py -a stop` to stop the custom labels project.
 Failing to do so will result in additional financial charges as you are billed while it is in "active" state.
 For more information, see [Inference Hours](https://aws.amazon.com/rekognition/pricing/).

-## Vision

-**For:** Users looking to protect their assets within safes or rooms and need a more reliable and secure solution than an easily stolen key or forgetful passphrase.

-**Whose:** Problem of those who forget their forms of authentication or wish for only a single group of authorised people access to an asset.

-**The**: Eye of Horus.

-**Is A**: Facial and gesture recognition authentication system.

-**That**: Combines two common biometric security features into one camera.
-It provides a secure, helpful authorisation system into a room, safe, house, you name it!
-Without the need to remember keys or passphrases, this camera uses facial recognition to recognise you as an authorised party to the asset as well as gesture recognition to accept a premade unlock pattern.
-To lock again, simply exit the asset and commit your locking gesture while looking up at the camera, exactly the same as what you’ve already done!
-Forgot either gesture?
-No problem!
-Simply recover your gesture with a good picture of yourself or another combination to reset your gesture there and then so you can make a new one!

 ## Management